Solar Panel Installations Scam: How It Works

 Top 5 Solar Panel Systems Ranked by Quality and Safe Sellers:

-We collected a list with the most reliable solar system products that are on the market for sale.
+We collected a list of the most reliable solar system products that are on the market for sale.
 They all ranked between 4.5 – 5-stars on Amazon and have over 100 purchases.
 You can trust the sellers.
-Here they are – click on their name to see the specs, uses and various prices:
+Here they are – click on their name to see the specs, uses, and various prices:

 This one is one of our favorites.
 It has low weight design, extra durable, no glass.
 Uses: Marine, Cars, Off Grid.
 EL tested solar modules; no hot-spot heating guaranteed; It comes with 25-year power output warranty; 5-year material and workmanship warranty.
 Check it out HERE.

 The ACOPOWER 100W Foldable Solar Panel Kit comes with 12V battery and generator ready suitcase with charge controller.
 The product has 5-star reviews only.
 You can buy it HERE.

 This is a HQST 400 Watt 12 Volt Polycrystalline solar panel kit with 40A MPPT charge controller.
 Designed specifically for customers new to solar.
 Easy and convenient to install with pre-drilled holes on panels and Z brackets for fast mounting and securing.
 Check it out HERE.